 Form(s) of Assessment (additional text)

-An overall evaluation based on a 100 point scale, where project work counts 50 points and final exam (3 hours) counts 50 points (at least 18 MUST be obtained).
+An overall evaluation based on a 100 point scale, where project work counts 40 points, oral presentation counts 20%, and final exam (3 hours) counts 40 points.
 Conversion from 100 point scale to A-F scale according to recommended conversion table.
-In specific circumstances, the course responsible can slightly adjust the limits in the conversion table to enforce compatibility with the qualitative descriptions on the A-F scale.
+In specific circumstances, emneansvarlig can slightly adjust the limits in the conversion table to enforce compatibility with the qualitative descriptions on the A-F scale.

 Alphabetical Scale, A(best) – F (fail)